Historic paint analysis: Color shift

 Many factors can cause pigments to fade or "shift" over time, under the influence of the agents of deterioration detailed in the introductory sections above, leading to erroneous conclusions when colors have faded or been otherwise compromised over time.
 For instance, what may appear to the eye to read as an "olive green" through visual inspection alone but may actually be identified as Prussian blue in the laboratory.
 Likewise, the accumulation of particulate matter from smoke or fire may accumulate on painted walls or ceilings, and if left untreated, over time, may cast a yellow hue that is mistakenly accepted as part of the intended color scheme.

 Color shift can pose a problem to the conservator tasked with restoring a structure to its authentic appearance when the altered condition is understood as the intended schema- especially when based on older “scratch and match” assessments described above.
-Uncorrected, this can lead to a pervasive misreading of the historic record, such as occurs when we mistakenly perceive an historic schema to be muted, or intentionally ‘restrained’ when in actuality, it has only oxidized.
+Uncorrected, this can lead to a pervasive misreading of the historic record, such as occurs when we mistakenly perceive a historic schema to be muted, or intentionally ‘restrained’ when in actuality, it has only oxidized.
 Moffit reports that many visitors to historic Williamsburg are surprised to encounter the bright and vibrant hues that we now understand to be historically correct.